 Cryptocurrencies are treated in accordance with the provisions on âOther Assetsâ in Chapter 52 of the Income Tax Act (Inkomstskattelagan).
 This means that any form of sale of Bitcoin or other cryptocurrencies must be reported as a capital gain.
 We will walk through a long list of detailed scenarios that involve capital gains tax, but in essence, expect to declare and pay capital gains taxes on your cryptocurrencies if you have:

-Calculating capital gains tax: Capital gains tax on crypto is calculated using the Average Cost Basis method (In Swedish: Genomsnittsmetoden).
+Capital gains tax on crypto is calculated using the Average Cost Basis method (In Swedish: Genomsnittsmetoden).
 To correctly calculate gains, you need to figure out your cost basis (In Swedish: Omkostnadsbelopp).
-Price you sold for - cost basis = profit or loss.
 You pay 30% taxes on the profits you make.
 If you made a loss, then 70% of the loss can be deducted.

-Submitting capital gains tax: You submit capital gains tax using the K4 form in section D. You can read more about how to submit capital gains taxes at the end of this guide.
+You submit capital gains tax on crypto using the K4 form in section D. You can read more about how to submit capital gains taxes at the end of this guide.

 Income Tax

-If you have earned crypto for some form of work or effort then you need to pay typical Income Taxes, just as you would have if you were paid in your local currency.
+If you have earned crypto for some form of work or effort then you need to pay standard income tax, just as you would have been taxed on a normal salary.

 If you decide to keep the cryptocurrency that you received, then you will need to pay capital gains taxes on any profits or losses that are incurred when you sell them.
 The cost basis in this case would be equivalent to the amount you declared in your income tax return.